huggingface/huggingface_hub/tasks/src/fill-mask/about.md

 ## Use Case: Domain Adaptation 👩‍⚕️
 Masked language models don't require labelled data, they're trained by masking a couple of words in the sentences and the model is expected to guess the masked word.
 This makes it very practical!

 For example, masked language modeling is used to train large models for domain-specific problems.
-If you have to work on a domain-specific task such as information retrieval from medical papers, you can train a masked language model using those papers. 📄
+If you have to work on a domain-specific task such as information retrieval from medical research papers, you can train a masked language model using those papers. 📄

-The resulting model has a statistical understanding of the language used in medical papers, and it can be trained further in a process called fine-tuning to solve different tasks, such as [Text Classification](/tasks/text-classification) or [Question Answering](/tasks/question-answering) to build a medical papers information extraction system. 👩‍⚕️ Pre-training on domain-specific data yields better results (see [this paper](https://arxiv.org/abs/2007.15779) for an example).
+The resulting model has a statistical understanding of the language used in medical research papers, and it can be trained further in a process called fine-tuning to solve different tasks, such as [Text Classification](/tasks/text-classification) or [Question Answering](/tasks/question-answering) to build a medical research papers information extraction system. 👩‍⚕️ Pre-training on domain-specific data yields better results (see [this paper](https://arxiv.org/abs/2007.15779) for an example).

 If you don't have the data to train a masked language model, you can also use an existing [domain-specific masked language model](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) from the Hub and fine-tune with your smaller task dataset.
 That's the magic of Open Source and sharing your work! 🎉